fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 ## Ctags

-- I love Ctags!

 - I've followed Tim Pope's [approach](https://tbaggery.com/2011/08/08/effortless-ctags-with-git.html) to set this up.

-- For newly initialised or cloned directories, this automatically creates hooks and indexes the code with Ctags.

-- For existing directories, you need to run `git init` to copy the hook templates into the local `.git/hooks`, and then `git ctags` to index the code.
+For newly initialised or cloned directories, this setup automatically creates hooks and indexes the code with Ctags.
+For existing directories, you need to run `git init` to copy the hook templates into the local `.git/hooks`, and then `git ctags` to index the code.

 Command             | Effect